Mistakes? I’ve made a few.

 It is worth noting, an accountability pod does not exist to police actions or communities, nor are they equipped to provide emotional labor to any complainants.
 They endeavour to examine any piece of feedback from a space of neutrality and empathy.
 They are also all professionals with their own busy lives, so please be patient in waiting for a response from them.

-The Pod are also available answer any questions that you have about previous accountability processes.
+The Pod are also available answer any questions that you have about any accountability processes I have participated in.

 Who Is on my Pod?